Intrinsic energy of Lema\^itre-Tolman-Bondi models and cosmological implications: The LTB metrics and the general expression for their energy

 We will assume that $A'$ exists and is different from zero everywhere, except perhaps for $r=0$.
 Note that from (\ref{metric}) we recover the FLRW metrics by putting $A=a(t)r$, $k=\kappa r^2$, with $a$ the corresponding expansion factor and $\kappa$ the curvature index, $\kappa = 1, 0, -1$.

-Because of the manifest spherical symmetry of the metric (\ref{metric}), the linear 3-momentum, $P^i$, and the angular 3-momentum, $J^{ij}$, associated to this metric, vanish.
+Because of the manifest spherical symmetry of the metric (\ref{metric}), its linear 3-momentum, $P^i$, and its angular 3-momentum, $J^{ij}$, relative to the center $r=0$, vanish (see in detail the case of $J^{ij}$ at the end of Section \ref{sec:5}).
 Thus, the coordinates used in (\ref{metric}) will be intrinsic coordinates, as defined above, provided that the $r$ coordinate be such that $dl^2$ becomes in the boundary of the corresponding 3-space a manifest conformally flat metric.
-Then, we are left with the question whether the energy, $P^0$, calculated in such coordinates, that is, the \emph{intrinsic} energy, vanishes or not in order to conclude if a particular LTB metric is \emph{creatable} or not.
+Then, we are left with the question of whether the energy, $P^0$, calculated in such coordinates, that is, the \emph{intrinsic} energy, vanishes or not in order to conclude if a particular LTB metric could be \emph{creatable} or not.

 According to some general expressions given in \cite{Virbhadra}, the expression for the $P^0$ energy of the metric (\ref{metric}) becomes

 where we have put both the gravitational constant and the speed of light equal to $1$.